 Performing Arts 2019-20 Highlights

-Our music ensembles performed for full auditoriums throug March.
-While our marching band lost the entire season, the drumline was still able to perform at the elementary halloween parade and the high school pep rally.
+Our music ensembles performed for full auditoriums through March.
+While our marching band lost the entire season, the drumline was still able to perform at the elementary Halloween parade and the high school pep rally.
 We had many students participate in All-County and All-State.
 Pulaski hosted the elementary all-county music festival in November.
-Java Jam , a coffee and dessert musical performance, filled the cafeteria and showcased our students individual talents.
+Java Jam, a coffee and dessert musical performance, filled the cafeteria and showcased our students individual talents.
 The Middle School and High School Drama Clubs produced enthusiastic shows that delighted the school and the community alike.
-Our new piano lab and digital audio workstation labs were open for business and received enthusistically by students.
+Our new piano lab and digital audio workstation labs were open for business and received enthusiastically by students.

 Performing Arts 2020-21 Goals